 The 2025 Notes were recorded in convertible debt, net on the Condensed Consolidated Balance Sheet.
-The effective interest rate for the liability component was 5.336%.
-The remaining balance of the debt issuance costs was recognized in stockholders' equity for 2025 Notes that were converted and as debt extinguishment loss for 2025 Notes that were redeemed in the second quarter of fiscal 2023.
-Interest expense related to the 2025 Notes was comprised of the following (in thousands):
+The remaining balance of the debt issuance costs was recognized in stockholders' equity for the 2025 Notes that were converted and as debt extinguishment loss for the 2025 Notes that were redeemed in the second quarter of fiscal 2023.